EARLY WINTER ITINERARY

 Alternative Overlook Point or Big Day Hike?
 Mirror Lake Loop & Snow Creek Trail.
 Once past Mirror Lake for fall colors, go as far you you can go up Snow Creek Trail at the far end of Tenaya Valley loop.
 At top of Valley Rim where the trail flattens, skip over trees on your right for a commanding view of Half Dome and Cloud’s Rest.
 No reason to go further for the snow may stop you for the view half way up.
 4-5 Miles R/T with loop, Just under 2000 foot elevation gain at 3-5 hours R/T depending upon how far you go.
 Take a lunch and 2 liters water.
 Dogs can go on Mirror Lake loop part of trail.

-2nd DAY or HALF DAY Hiking & Overlook Point, Columbia Rock for overlook point:
+2nd DAY or HALF DAY Hiking or skiing & Overlook Point, Columbia Rock or Dewey Point for overlook point:

 3rd DAY or HALF DAY for Hiking, Overlook Point, Sequoia Trees and Waterfalls or going to SF or Sacramento using Hwy 120.